 Most types of Glaucoma cause no symptoms.
 Central vision stays normal until very late in the disease.
 If Glaucoma remains untreated, people may notice that although they see things clearly in front of them, they miss objects to the side and out of the corner of their eye.
 It seems as though they are looking through a tunnel.
 Over time, the remaining central vision may decrease until there is no vision left.
 Some forms however cause pain, redness, vomiting, decrease in vision and coloured rings around sources of light.

 Glaucoma is one of the leading causes for loss of vision worldwide.
 However, this vision loss can be avoided by timely intervention, which is usually very simple in the form of medical treatment.
-Patients benefit from our state-of-the-art Glaucoma testing capabilities with specially trained Glaucoma specialists who are experts in diagnosing and providing either medical or surgical management for all types of Glaucoma.
+Patients benefit from our state-of-the-art Glaucoma testing capabilities with specially trained Best Glaucoma specialists In India who are experts in diagnosing and providing either medical or surgical management for all types of Glaucoma.
 Although Glaucoma cannot be cured, it can usually be controlled.
 Early diagnosis and treatment helps in improving the quality of life and this vision can be preserved throughout life.
 Regular monitoring is an essential part of Glaucoma treatment and every glaucoma patient should visit his doctor regularly as advised.

 Glaucoma is one of the leading causes of blindness in India.
 Although anyone can get Glaucoma, some people are at higher risk.
 They include:

 Childhood glaucoma is relatively rare.
 Primary congenital glaucoma occurs in the general population at a rate of approximately 1 in 10,000 births.